 - Once the form has been completed and it and the banner image sent to Web Services, allow a minimum of six to eight weeks for the online registration form to be ready to go-live.
 Allow a minimum of one week for testing and editing of the registration form.

-- When the registration form is satisfactory, request the LIVE key from Cashiers.
-Once the LIVE key is received, forward it to Web Services.
+- When the registration form is satisfactory, if you have not yet received the LIVE key from Cashiers, ask for it, and once received, forward it to Web Services.

 NB once the live key is given to Web Services, do not do any more testing as the page will be active before it goes live.